What Happens When a VA Appeal is Remanded?

 There are many reasons why the BVA remands a case.
 If new evidence is introduced on appeal, or if the Veteran’s disability worsens, a remand may be necessary.
 These situations can occur quite frequently due to the length of the appeals process.
 By the time an appeal reaches the BVA, it will be several years after the Veteran filed the initial claim, and the disability may have undergone serious changes.

-The VA’s Duty to Assist
+The VA’s Duty to Assist and Remands

 Upon remand, the VA has the Duty to Assist you with your claim.
 This duty exists when you first submit a completed claim, and it requires the VA to help you gather evidence and otherwise assist in the development of your claim.